HOW IS GARNISHMENT DEFINED?

 Note: a creditor cannot garnish your wages without a court order unless the creditor is a credit union or the Canada Revenue Agency (“CRA”).

 In addition to there being no requirement for a court order for garnishment to pay taxes owed to the CRA, a garnishee summons isn’t necessary for student loans or child support.
-However, a child support order is necessary for the provincial maintenance enforcement program to garnish your wages.
+However, a child support order is needed for the provincial maintenance enforcement program to garnish your wages.